 THE OIL & GAS IQ GUIDE TO SOCIAL MEDIA IN OIL AND GAS

-From recruitment to advertising, to announcing new initiatives and even damage control, social media is a tool that the oil and gas industry can put to good use.
+From recruitment to advertising to announcing new initiatives and even damage control, social media is a tool that the oil and gas industry can put to good use.
 In this Oil & Gas IQ guide learn about the pivotal role social media can play in the energy, oil and gas industry, tips to building your social media strategy and how you can get the best results.

 THE WORLD IS SOCIALLY ENGAGED – ARE YOU?

-A prevailing concern is why would the industry want to be in constant communication with the public?
+A prevailing concern is why the industry would want to be in constant communication with the public?
 Especially a public that is often sceptical and occasionally hostile when it comes to the oil and gas industry.
 The thought of near instant and direct channels filled with potential anti oil and gas sentiments can leave many thinking that engaging in social media is just asking for trouble.

 But this is not the case!

 What is interesting is that it appears that professionals working in oil and gas are generally already engaged in social media and see the benefits.
 A joint Microsoft and Accenture study revealed that close to 75% of oil and gas professionals appreciated the value of social media and collaboration tools in their work.
 This was an 83% jump compared to a similar poll the year before.